Posted: March 30, 2022

-If you’re planning on taking a gap year before law school, you should know that you can have fun and work towards a career in law at the same time.
+If you’re planning on taking a gap year before law school, you should know that you can have fun and work towards a career at the same time.

-Choosing to go on a gap year before college gives you a breather from your studies.
-It also helps you gain skills and experience that’ll make your law school application shine.
+Choosing to take a gap year before college gives you a breather from your studies.
+It also helps you gain skills and experience that will make your law school application stand out.

 Applying to college after a gap year will be a breeze, as long as you make the most of your time away from the classroom.

-Here are six ways to make sure you reap top gap year benefits.
+Here are six clever ways to make the most of your gap year.

 Taking a gap year before law school is an excellent chance to develop your leadership acumen.

 Taking a gap year is a chance to gain work experience.
-Make the most of your gap year opportunities and apply for an internship or job in an area you’re interested in.
+Make the most of your gap year and apply for an internship or volunteer program in an area you’re interested in.

-Even if you choose to work in a focus area that isn’t specifically law-related, working abroad can help you develop skills and talents that can be transferred to the field of law.
+Even if you choose to work in a field that isn’t specifically law-related, working abroad can help you develop skills and talents that can be transferred to the field of law.

 Law school admissions committees look for candidates that possess a strong set of soft skills.
 These types of skills are fundamental to succeeding in law school and in a law career.

 GVI is committed to improving the employability of our program participants.
-When you choose to volunteer or intern abroad through one of GVI’s gap semester programs, you’ll be actively encouraged and supported in learning valuable soft skills such as critical thinking, intercultural competence, patience and collaboration.
+When you choose to volunteer or intern abroad through one of GVI’s programs, you will be actively encouraged and supported in learning valuable soft skills such as critical thinking, communication, flexibility, patience and collaboration.

-Another way to set yourself apart from other law school hopefuls is by showing off your talents or achievements.
-Don’t have any?
-A gap semester is the perfect time to change that.
+Another way to set yourself apart from other law school hopefuls is by demonstrating your talents or achievements.
+A gap year is the perfect time to build on these.

 Setting goals for yourself is a great way to make the most of your gap year before law school.
-Set out to achieve a certain qualification, such as a Professional Association of Diving Instructors (PADI) pro or TEFL certification, so that you can clearly demonstrate what you’ve achieved in your year off.
+Set out to achieve a certain qualification, such as a PADI Divemaster or TEFL certification, so that you can clearly demonstrate what you have achieved in your year off.

-One of the best things to do in a gap year is volunteer abroad.
+One of the best things to do in a gap year is to volunteer abroad.

 Volunteer experience is a valuable addition to law school applications.
-Showing that you’re committed to making an impact in the world is a strong indicator that you’ll make a great contribution to society as a lawyer.
+Showing that you are committed to making an impact in the world is a strong indicator that you will make a great contribution to society as a lawyer.